Belfast Yard Maintenance, Storage and Administration facility is a key feature of the O-Train Confederation Line Light Rail Transit project.

 The Belfast Yard site has been designed to integrate with the various surrounding land uses – residential, commercial, light industrial and retail.
 Rideau Transit Group (RTG) and the City of Ottawa recognize the importance of being a good neighbour by minimizing the impact of construction on adjacent businesses, residences and the natural environment.

 The Belfast Yard design recognizes sensitivity to the impact of operations on neighbours.
-Noise and vibration will be mitigated with specific engineered solutions, such as the noise berm (or earth wall) that was built on the northern edge of the site.
-Final landscaping, which will be completed by the summer of 2016, will improve the appearance of the site, as well as provide a visual barrier.
+Noise and vibration has been mitigated with specific engineered solutions, such as the noise berm (or earth wall) that was built on the northern edge of the site.
+Final landscaping, which will be ongoing, will improve the appearance of the site, as well as provide a visual barrier.
 Storm water will also be managed on site with the use of a retention pond.
 The objective of the design is to seamlessly integrate Belfast Yard with the local community.

 Sustainability and LEED Certification